Close

 Specialist sources of support:

-For further information, help and advice, check out FRANK and Rehab 4 Addiction.
+For alcohol use, you can download the free drinkaware app.
+For further information, help and advice, check out FRANK.

 Bullying and Cyber-bullying

-Bullying can have a significant impact on an individual's mental health and reaching out for support may feel difficult.
+Bullying can have a significant impact on your mental health and reaching out for support may feel difficult.
 There are several sources of support available and things you can do to take control of the situation.

 Cybersmile is a multi award-winning cyber-bullying charity committed to tackling all forms of online bullying and hate campaigns.